 Wargame- from TX Software- original docs in a separate text file

 Yahtzee (or Roll 5) by Tom Krohn, Pewterware.
-Original docs as a
+Original docs as a separate text file supplied.

 Drop me a line or e mail if you need help with any of these.